-"Ah, I was wondering when you'd get here," a young Seam man says to Peeta as he claps him on the back good-naturedly.
-Haymitch recognizes him as Thom, whose father Jack Chadwick had been a friend of his, though their friendship dissolved before Thom or any of his siblings were born.
-He was there when Gale Hawthorne was whipped two winters ago.
+"Ah, I was wondering when you'd get here," a young Seam man says to Peeta as he claps him on the back.
+Haymitch recognizes the man as Thom, whose father Jack Chadwick had been a friend of his, though their friendship dissolved before Jack settled down.
+Thom was there when Gale Hawthorne was whipped two winters ago.

-Peeta laughs.
-"Yeah, yeah, just take the bread, you scavengers."
-The joke isn't lost on Thom or his workmates.
-They all laugh, then wait as Peeta and Haymitch hold out the baskets and pass out the loaves, some still a bit warm to the touch.
+"Yeah, yeah, just take the bread," Peeta jokes.
+Thom and his workmates laugh, then wait as Peeta and Haymitch hold out the baskets and pass out the warm loaves.

-No one else from Twelve exhibits such a pretense, and Haymitch does expect that.
-The native workers who've been rebuilding their district without him take bread and wander off, anywhere away from him.
-Haymitch had showered the night before at Hazelle's request so he must reek of something fouler than alcohol, like failure and disappointment - pariah.
+Haymitch is thanked and greeted by several of the new workers, even the ones from the Capitol.
+He doesn't quite know how to respond so he just awkwardly nods back.
+Politeness even amidst recognition from complete strangers is a new, odd thing that he surmises is a result of the rebellion.
+No one from Twelve exhibits such a pretense, and Haymitch does expect that.
+The native workers who've been rebuilding their district without him only take bread from Peeta.
+Haymitch showered the night before at Hazelle's request so he must reek of something fouler than alcohol, like failure or disappointment - pariah.

 As Thom tears his loaf of bread to share with another worker, a light-haired woman from Thirteen named Rem, he asks Peeta and Haymitch what they think of the improvements.

-Wiping sweat from his forehead, Thom looks over Haymitch and says, "Well, I speak on behalf of the crew that we appreciate the aid.
-So you're here to report to him what we need?"
+Thom looks Haymitch over, wiping sweat from his forehead.
+"Well, I speak on behalf of the crew that we appreciate the service.
+So you're here to report to Heavensbee what we need?"

-"I'm able to help without him.
-Heavensbee's our best Capitol contact but he's too busy with other projects to be involved in everything we do," Haymitch says, hoping he didn't draw much attention to we by mumbling or emphasizing it.
-"Anyone here in charge that can give me the rundown before and after the new volunteers?"
+"I'm able to help without him; this ain't really his job.
+He's too busy with other projects to be involved in everything we do," Haymitch explains, hoping he didn't draw much attention to we by either mumbling or emphasizing it.
+"Is there someone here who can give me the rundown before and after the new workers?"

-"Over there's the overseer," offers Rem, as Thom's chewing, nodding toward a man hunched over something beside a Three engineer.
+"Over there's the overseer," offers Rem, nodding toward a tent where several workers from different districts are hunched over something.

 "Props to him," approves Haymitch.
-"Is he a local?"
-Leading cleanup and reconstruction was an intimidating task.
-Anyone willing to do that must have a love for the place.
+"Is he a native?"
+Leading cleanup and reconstruction is an intimidating task.
+Anyone willing to do both must have a love for the place.

 "Yeah, he was a mining captain - Captain Carter."

-By now they're walking toward to a tent where the group of leaders are gathered.
+By now they're walking toward the tent.
 Haymitch stops short.
 "Carter?" he repeats.

 The overseer - a man from the Seam - is turned away from them but Haymitch notices the dark waves of hair.
-His stomach lurches and sinks at once as dread and disgust wash over him, and there's the tug of longing as well but it's for the past, not this particular ghost from it.
+His stomach lurches and sinks with dread, and there's the tug of longing as well but it's for the past, not this particular ghost from it.

 Upon hearing his surname, Nathaniel turns and immediately levels a cool look at Haymitch.
-With a few quick words toward the other leaders, he steps out of the tent, closer to Haymitch, who refuses to stand still and moves closer as well.
+After a few words to the others, Nathaniel steps out of the tent and up to Haymitch, who stays rooted in place with the fucking bread basket.
 They're close enough to embrace, Haymitch stupidly muses, knowing that there will be no such family reunion.

 "Well, look who's out and about."